 Always use the scoop provided with the infant formula powder and add the exact amount as instructed on the label.
 Then cool the feed to feeding temperature by running the bottle under the cold tap or placing in a container of cold water

 Storing and then using made up formula milk may increase the chance of a baby becoming ill and should be avoided.
 Discard any feed that has not been used within two hours.

-• Put the babies in baby seats or portable car seats, or prop them against cushions on the sofa and sit in front of them.
+• Put the babies in baby chairs or prop them against cushions on the sofa and sit in front of them.

 • Lie on a bed, propped up by pillows.
 Put one baby on each side of you, with their legs towards you and their heads raised on pillows.
 Do not leave them unattended.